Frex: dependently-typed algebraic simplification: Universal Algebra in

-\subseclabel{solver implementation} We can now explain how \Frexlib{} implements the \IdrisFunction{solve} functions.
-We describe the frex-based interface in detail, and the fral-based one is similar.
+\subseclabel{solver implementation} We can now explain the interface \Frexlib{} gives to the \IdrisFunction{solve} functions.
+We describe the frex-based interface in detail; the fral-based interface is similar.
 We implement the core functionality in the auxiliary function \IdrisFunction{solveVect} in \figref{solveVect}.